Understanding PTSD in Military Veterans: A Guide for Families

 Common Signs and Symptoms of PTSD in Veterans

-Understanding the signs and symptoms of PTSD can help families recognize when their loved one may be struggling.
-Symptoms are generally grouped into four categories: re-experiencing, avoidance, negative changes in mood and thoughts, and hyperarousal.
+Symptoms typically fall into four categories: re-experiencing, avoidance, negative changes in mood and thoughts, and hyperarousal.

 1. Re-experiencing